Target Black Friday 2019 deals: iPad and Samsung TV discounts

 Yes!
 The previous-generation iPad 9.7 hung around at this price for a good chunk of 2019 -- until the newer 10.2 model came along at $329.
 Although the 128GB model has routinely been on sale for $299, this is the first dip we've seen yet for the 32GB version.
 That's not a ton of storage, but for many users it's enough.

-This deal is already available at Amazon.
+This deal is also available at Amazon.
 Read our iPad 10.2 review.

 Originally published earlier this month.
 Regularly updated to remove expired deals and add new ones.